usdoj-crt/beta-ada/README.md

     $ bundle install
     $ npm start

+Note that running `npm start` will disable some features of the site for performance reasons.
+See _config.dev.yml, or search for jekyll.environment or Jekyll.env for details.

 To build but not serve the site, run `npm run build`.

 #### With Docker: UNDER CONSTRUCTION